franxyang/MATH514FinalProject-BS_Model/README.md

 | **Market Price (Last)**| ~$9.15 | Potentially non-synchronous |
 | **Model Price** | **~$9.55** | with $q \approx 0.37\%$ correction |

-*The remaining discrepancy is analyzed in the notebook, attributed to the wide Bid-Ask spread and Implied Volatility (IV) synchronization issues.*
+*Detailed analysis of the Bid-Ask spread and the "NVDA Anomaly" is included in the notebook.*

 ### 3. The Greeks
 The project also numerically computes **Delta ($\Delta$)** and **Gamma ($\Gamma$)** via central differences.
 These sensitivities are critical for dynamic hedging strategies.